apple/swift-argument-parser/Documentation/03 Commands and Subcommands.md

 Next, define a `ParsableArguments` type with properties that will be shared across multiple subcommands.
 Types that conform to `ParsableArguments` can be parsed from command-line arguments, but don't provide any execution through a `run()` method.

-In this case, the `Options` type accepts a `--hexidecimal-output` flag and expects a list of integers.
+In this case, the `Options` type accepts a `--hexadecimal-output` flag and expects a list of integers.

 ```swift
 struct Options: ParsableArguments {